Prevention of Discrimination, Harassment and Sexual Misconduct

 Kuskokwim Campus - Jennifer Peeks, Licensed Social Worker, 907-543-4537.
 Community members can seek confidential assistance and counseling in Bethel.

 Off Campus – The primary off-campus organization for assistance is the Interior Alaska Center for Non-Violent Living (IAC) at 452-2293.
-In addition, victims may seek confidential counseling by contacting any of the off-campus resources listed on the Office of Diversity and Equal Opportunity website: http://www.uaf.edu/titleix/confidential-disclosures/
+In addition, victims may seek confidential counseling by contacting any of the off-campus resources listed on the Department of Diversity and Equal Opportunity website: http://www.uaf.edu/titleix/get-help/confidential-resources/

 - Title IX Reporting and Assistance: Victims may seek assistance and/or file a Title IX complaint in person or on-line.
 Title IX is an administrative process where individuals request resolution assistance, remedies and/or an investigation.
 UAF is committed to taking prompt and effective steps to end all sexual and gender-based harassment, assault and violence; eliminate the hostile environment; prevent its recurrence; and, as appropriate, remedy its effects.
 This includes conducting a prompt and equitable investigation and immediately and appropriately addressing any violations of policy.
 When investigations are initiated, reasonable efforts are made to preserve confidentiality although absolute confidentiality cannot be guaranteed.
 In administrative cases, the standard of proof used is 'preponderance' which means "more likely than not" there was a violation of our policy.
 Our website can be found at: http://www.uaf.edu/titleix/report/ Additionally, you may contact the Title IX office at 474-7300 or any of the below individuals for assistance.
 Our central email for lodging complaints is UAF-DEO@alaska.edu.